AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

    Alternatively, you can select **[!UICONTROL Create Content]** from the **[!UICONTROL Getting Started]** page.

 1. In the **[!UICONTROL Name]** field, type a name for the content that you want to upload.
 1. In the **[!UICONTROL Description]** field, type the description for the content.

+   >[!NOTE]
+   >
-Make sure that the description you want to enter is meaningful.
+   >Make sure that the description you want to enter is meaningful.
 The character limit is 245 characters.

 1. To add the content, select **[!UICONTROL Add Content File]**, and upload your resource file.
 When you add content for multiple languages, you cannot combine static and interactive content in a single group.
 Either all your content in all the locales should be static, or all the content should be interactive.

 * [Supported file types](content-library.md#supported)